top of page

 Explaining the Behavior of Subcellular Molecules

-The Molecular Mind discussion explored how existing science might be able to explain the behavior of kinesin motor proteins, but concluded that existing physics is insufficient to explain the ability of kinesin to walk.
-The video of a walking kinesin from that discussion is provided once again to illustrate an example of one behavior of molecules that we are attempting to explain.
+The Molecular Mind discussion explored how existing science was unable to explain the behavior of kinesin motor proteins, concluding that new physics is required to explain the ability of kinesin to walk.
+The video of a walking kinesin used in that discussion is provided again to remind the reader of the molecular behaviors we are attempting to explain.
 This video was produced by XVIVO Scientific Animation for Harvard University's "BioVisions" project, and was featured in the 2006 film The Inner Life of the Cell.
 The animation was based on research incorporating everything scientists have learned about this incredible walking protein, thus is a scientifically accurate depiction of a kinesin walking on a microtubule.

 FMT asserts that mind is fundamental and that mind and matter combine into more complex forms at each scale of matter.
-This means that kinesin have molecular scale minds that control their molecular scale bodies.
-This discussion will explain the FMT hypothesis for how minds can influence the behavior of matter, starting at the quantum scale.
+This means that kinesin have molecular scale minds that control their molecular scale bodies, similar to a cellular scale mind controlling its cellular scale body, and your human scale mind controlling your human scale body.
+This discussion will lay out the FMT hypothesis for how minds can influence the behavior of matter, starting at the quantum scale, but first we need to discuss a few aspects of the quantum world from the perspective of FMT.

 Developing a Quantum Framework for FMT